 My recovery from sexual abuse has been the discovery of truth.
 Telling the truth about my past was the first step in healing.
 Every step came by overturning the lies the abuse taught me.
 Each painful feeling led me to a clue; each haunting memory was a puzzle piece that led me to the truth.
 The healing process reminds me of a murder mystery, except that my goal wasn’t to find out “Whodunit?”
 Rather, “Who am I?”
 My restoration has been the process of uncovering my distorted image to find my true, genuine self.
 I love truth.

 I live in Scottsdale, Arizona with my husband, Don.
 We share two sons, a daughter and six grandchildren.
-My passion is writing and speaking about personal growth and empowered living but I love quiet corners in my home where I enjoy reading, scented candles, and chai lattes.
+My passion is writing and speaking about becoming empowered after abuse.
+When I’m not working, I love playing dress-up with my grandkids, walks with my husband, and quiet corners in my home where I enjoy scented candles while I read.